 Our insurance and reinsurance subsidiaries operate in more than 20 countries around the world as well as in all 50 U.S. states.
 Our operations in each of these jurisdictions are subject to varying degrees of regulation and supervision.
-The laws and regulations of the jurisdictions in which our insurance and reinsurance subsidiaries are domiciled require, among other things, these subsidiaries to maintain minimum levels of statutory capital, surplus and liquidity, meet solvency standards, submit to periodic examinations of their financial condition and restrict payments of dividends, distributions and reductions of capital in certain circumstances.
+The laws and regulations of the jurisdictions in which our insurance and reinsurance subsidiaries are domiciled require, among other things, that these subsidiaries maintain minimum levels of statutory capital, surplus and liquidity, meet solvency standards, submit to periodic examinations of their financial condition and restrict payments of dividends, distributions and reductions of capital in certain circumstances.
 Statutes, regulations and policies that our insurance and reinsurance subsidiaries are subject to may also restrict the ability of these subsidiaries to write insurance and reinsurance policies, make certain investments and distribute funds.

 In recent years, the U.S. insurance regulatory framework has come under increased federal scrutiny.
 In July 2010, the Dodd-Frank Act was signed into law.
 The Dodd-Frank Act requires many federal agencies to adopt new rules and regulations that will apply to the financial services industry and also calls for many studies regarding various industry practices.
 In particular, the Dodd-Frank Act created a Federal Insurance Office within the Treasury that is focused on national coordination of the insurance sector, systemic risk mitigation and international regulatory cooperation.
 Although the Federal Insurance Office currently does not directly regulate the insurance industry, under the Dodd-Frank Act it has the power to preempt state insurance regulations that are inconsistent with international agreements regarding insurance regulation, subject to certain exceptions.
-In addition, the Dodd-Frank Act provides that the Federal Insurance Office must submit a report to Congress on improving U.S. insurance regulation, which must cover the feasibility of future federal regulation of the U.S. insurance industry.
-This study or one of the various other studies required by the legislation could result in additional rulemaking or legislative action, which could negatively impact our business and financial results.
-While we have not yet been required to make material changes to our business or operations as a result of the Dodd-Frank Act, due to the complexity and broad scope of the Dodd-Frank Act and the time required for regulatory implementation, it is not certain what the scope of future rulemaking or interpretive guidance from the SEC, CFTC or other regulatory agencies may be, and what impact this will have on our compliance costs, business, operations and profitability.
+In December 2013 the Federal Insurance Office submitted a report to Congress as required under the Dodd-Frank Act on improving U.S. insurance regulation.
+The report presents that state regulation is often duplicative or inconsistent, that the multiplicity of jurisdictions makes state regulators more prone to capture, and that differences in standards between the states provide opportunities for arbitrage.
+The report also notes arguments about states' constitutional limits in regulating multi-state insurers and asserts that insurers may engage in practices that can cause systemic risk, and thus insurers need to be supervised on a consolidated basis at the federal level.
+Whether these recommendations will be implemented, altered or delayed for an extended period is uncertain.
+While we have not yet been required to make material changes to our business or operations as a result of the Dodd-Frank Act, due to the complexity and broad scope of the Dodd-Frank Act and the time required for regulatory implementation, it is not certain what the scope of future rulemaking or interpretive guidance from the SEC, U.S. Commodity Futures Trading Commission or other r

 In addition, some state legislatures have considered or enacted laws that may alter or increase state regulation of insurance and reinsurance companies and holding companies.
 Moreover, the NAIC, which is the organization of insurance regulators from the 50 U.S. states, the District of Columbia and the four U.S. territories, as well as state insurance regulators, regularly reexamine existing laws and regulations.
+In one particular example, the NAIC's Solvency Modernization Initiative ("SMI") has created roadmaps (and continual updates thereto) outlining activities, issues and projects underway focused on five specific areas: Capital Requirements, Governance and Risk Management, Group Supervision, Statutory Accounting and Financial Reporting, and Reinsurance.
+It is expected that the NAIC will ultimately provide guidelines on all of these areas that will in turn trigger activity among insurers to implement compliant processes and platforms.
+Given the large and sweeping agenda the SMI covers, there remains uncertainty as to the impact this initiative will have on us.